YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 Mojito can be configured at the framework, application, and mojit levels.
 Each level is configured differently, but uses same general file format consisting of JSON.

+.. _config_basic-file:

 File Format
 -----------

+.. _config_basic_file-json:

+JSON
+####

-All configuration files in Mojito have a general top-level structure and are in JSON format.
+By default, configuration files in Mojito have a general top-level structure and are in JSON format.
 At the top level of each configuration file is an array.
 Each item of the array is an object that configures one component of Mojito, such as logging, assets, mojits, static resources, etc.

 Each configuration object is required to have a ``settings`` property that specifies conditions for applying the configuration settings.
 These conditions could be used to